schematical/summercampmba/100/100 - Business.md

 You are performing a function that gives some body a valid reason to charge a fee, tax, tiding, etc.

+//TODO: Historical - small economy of tradesmen(and women)

 ## The purpose of your business and your life are two different things:
 Understand the purpos of a business is to make its owners money, the purpose of your life should be something different entirly.
 So many people go through life

 ## You do have a choice.
 There is a saying: Your either working hard making your dreams or someone elses dreams come true.
 Which would you prefer?

+## Supply and Demand - Time:
+//TODO Tie this in better this is a big concept
+In this book I will talk alot about supply and demand.
+One thing that is in shorter and shorter supply everyday is time.
+Each day you spend working a job for someone else you have one less day to spend on this planet doing what you love doing.
+Each hour is one less hour you have to spend living and one more hour you give to making someone elses dream come true.
+How many more hours, days, months, years, decaids are you going to squander before you realize that your time is worth more than the pittance you are getting paid at your (suitably titled) "day job"?
+If you are not careful your life will pass you buy in the blink of an eye.
+When you are on your death bed how much of that day job money will you give back to looking back and smile because you spent your time your way on thinks you love doing.

+Its excactly that mental exercise of imagining me many years from now(ideally) propped up in a hospital bed with a smile on my lips because I spent ever summer at camp making hundreds if not thousands of childrens dreams come true, knowing I spent my most important asset, my time, in the best possible way.

+How many more hours will you spend before you change?

+## Owning a business is not for everyone:

 Owning your own business is not for everyone.
 Some people like being told what to do, when to start your work day, when to end it, when to take a break, and how to do your job.